 Air temperature changes do not only play out at the surface, but also at higher levels in the atmosphere (see Fig. 11).
-The current CO2 hypothesis projects that the initial and largest temperature increase should affect the upper Troposphere, at 6-8 km altitude.
-However, since 1979 the earth's surface has warmed faster than the upper Troposphere, implying that the surface heating observed is not predominantly due to added atmospheric CO2, but is largely caused by one or several other factors (oceans, cloud cover, etc.).
+The current CO2 hypothesis projects that the initial temperature increase should affect the upper Troposphere, at 6-8 km altitude.
+However, since 1979 the earth's surface has warmed faster than the upper Troposphere, implying that the surface heating observed is not predominantly due to added atmospheric CO2, but is largely caused by variations in other factors (insolation, cloud cover, oceans, land use, etc.).